rioastamal/spot-dev-machine/README.md

 jq -r '.Credentials | "export AWS_ACCESS_KEY_ID=\(.AccessKeyId)\nexport AWS_SECRET_ACCESS_KEY=\(.SecretAccessKey)\nexport AWS_SESSION_TOKEN=\(.SessionToken)"'
 ```

+Tips: You can use `terraform output` command to get the role arn.

 Replace `YOUR_ACCOUNT_ID` your actual AWS account ID.
 Command above will output `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` which temporarily can be used as Administrator credentials.

 ```sh